bruceravel/synchrotron_pop_up_book/script.md

         smaller text

 This book contains results of three synchrotron experiments.
-Assemble the experiment using the contents of the corresponding **instrumentation pouch** then open this book to the corresponding page to read about the measurement and its results.
+Assemble each experiment using the contents of an **instrumentation pouch** then open this book to the corresponding page to read about the measurement and its results.